Evidence-Based

 A novel parts work approach integrating ACT and IFS to increase psychological flexibility.

 Working with different parts of ourselves is an effective way to improve how we relate to our Self.
 When parts are more clearly differentiated, we can integrate sometimes conflicting — and sometimes harmonious — interests and desires to become more psychologically flexible.
+Flexible Selfing is a non-pathologizing approach that takes a "no bad parts" stance.
+By exploring the functional nature of parts in context, clients learn to integrate aspects of themselves with awareness and compassion — leading to increased choicefulness.
+This 2-session workshop integrates a contextual behavioral view of the self (ACT) with parts work (IFS).
+Includes didactic instruction, experiential practice, live demos, and Q&A.

 Registration is currently closed.
 Register your interest for the next opening.